 First and foremost, it’s important to remember that Memorial Day is a dedicated time to honor those who served in U.S. Armed Forces who have lost their lives.
 There is no better way to pay your respects than to visit Arlington National Cemetery, just on the other side of the Potomac River from Washington, DC.

 Covering 624 acres, it’s the nation’s largest military cemetery where thousands of veterans and their immediate family members have been laid to rest.
 Rolling hills dotted with white marble headstones provide a tranquil setting for reflection.
 Every half hour from April 1 through September 30, there is an elaborate changing of the guard ceremony conducted at the Tomb of the Unknown Soldier.
 John F. Kennedy, the 35th president of the United States, is one of only two U.S. presidents buried in Arlington National Cemetery, and an eternal flame marks the head of his gravesite.

-You can fly into any of three airports that surround DC—right now for as low as $53.
+Recent Skyscanner data found that you can fly into any of three airports that surround DC—right now for as low as $45.
 Just use WAS as the airport code when searching for flights.

 Americans may be divided on sports and politics, but one thing everyone will agree on is that barbecue is quintessentially American (ok, the execution and sauce preferences vary by region, but BBQ is undeniably part of the country’s culinary heritage).
 For those who want to chow down on America’s top eats during Memorial Day weekend, Austin is the place to go.